SWiT/BBB_datamatrix_scanner/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ###About
 BeagleEye is a Datamatrix scanner meant for the Beaglebone Black or similar small computer.
-This program acquires a frame, scans it for datamatrices, compresses it, then outputs the frame data and all data associated with any found datamatrix over the network to the Robot Fight Club Server.
-The BeagleEye scanner uses OpenCV and libdmtx.
-A Beaglebone Black with a class 10 4GB microSD card is recommended.
-A flashable image for the 2GB eMMC is planned at somepoint.
+This program acquires a frame, scans it for datamatrices.
+This was just a test project to see if I could get the BBB to scan for datamatrices.
+All future development will be done under the https://github.com/SWiT/RobotFightClub project.

 ###Setup
 Download and install the latest Debian image from http://beagleboard.org/latest-images